 Cambodia currently has no train service, so getting to Siem Reap by train is impossible.
 However, as of 2016 trial rail service will open in Cambodia, from Phnom Penh to Sihanoukville, so watch out for new developments.

 At the time of writing, the closest thing to a train in Cambodia was the Bamboo Railway, near Battambang.

 You can take a train from Bangkok to the Cambodian border, but from there you will need to take a bus, taxi or mini bus on to Siem Reap.

-We highly recommend Garden Village Guest House in Siem Reap , it’s cheap, has a wonderful new pool, decent food, a great location and plenty of space, we absolutely loved it.
+We highly recommend Garden Village Guest House in Siem Reap , it’s cheap, has a wonderful new pool, decent food, a great location and plenty of space, we loved it.
 They will organise drivers and tours for you or you can very easily find a driver on the street.
 We searched around on foot for accommodation and this was by far the best place we found.
 It’s very popular, so booking in advance could be a good idea, they do have private rooms with en-suite suitable for families and a lovely new pool.

-There are also some very luxurious and up-market hotels in Siem Reap, like the special offers featured below.
+There are also some very luxurious and up-market hotels in Siem Reap use the search engines mentioned above to view.

 Enjoy Siem Reap, Angkor Wat is fabulous and truly a global must see.
 As you can see you have multiple choices on how to get there.
 Which is the best way to get to Cambodia from Bangkok?
 Well, it’s personal choice.
 Flying may look faster but factor in airport journeys and wait times.
 For me, my favourite way is still the old pick up truck on bomb cratered roads from 20 years ago.
 But the bus is good.